4 min read

 There is a growing trend towards embracing alternative forms of communication, and as technology continues to evolve, businesses try to adopt every new channel.

-This blog discusses whether that's a good idea and reveals if this practice matches customers' preferred contact method.
+This blog discusses whether that's a good idea and reveals if this practice matches customers' preferred mode of communication.

 The case for self-service

 Over the phone, the standard for self-service has long been IVR.
-With the introduction of AI, intelligent virtual agents (IVA) are now the best choice for empowering self-service in the most popular channel.
+With the introduction of AI, intelligent virtual agents (IVAs) are now the best choice for empowering self-service in the most popular channel.

 Don't forget other channels

-Although phone came out on top, more than half of customers prefer to use other channels.
-The preferred contact method often depends on what the customers needs to accomplish.
+Although the phone comes out on top, more than half of customers prefer to use other channels.
+The preferred contact method often depends on what the customer needs to accomplish.
 A customer may prefer text for two-factor authentication but prefer phone for complex issues.
 Below, we describe the differences between various channels and when you should consider using each.

 Call or Email